redox-os/book/src/porting-applications.md

 If your recipe has library dependencies, it will copy the library source and linker objects to the `sysroot` folder to be used by the `build` folder.

-- Moving the program files to the Redox filesystem
+- Moving the application files to the Redox filesystem

 The `"${COOKBOOK_STAGE}"/` path is used to specify where the recipe files will be stored in the Redox filesystem, in most cases `/usr/bin` and `/usr/lib`.